 A discussion of what to bring with you on your run begins with what you’re wearing.
 Obviously this is going to be largely dictated by the weather.
-Often, a pair of shorts and a shirt are enough.
-At a minimum, I would add sun hat or visor, sunscreen, and sunglasses.
+Often, a pair of running shorts and a shirt are enough.
+At a minimum, I would add sun hat or visor, sunscreen, and running sunglasses.
 However, if you are heading into the mountains (or anywhere that extreme weather is a risk) for a full day, you should never leave without at least one extra layer, even when the forecast is dreamy.
 I’ve started plenty of training runs on the Western States Trail with warm, blue skies in Foresthill, only to arrive 14 miles later and only 1,000 feet higher at Devil’s Thumb under snowfall, prompting an adamant “WTF?!?!” while I don my jacket.

-Some other additions you might consider: arm warmers or a long-sleeved top, gloves, rain jacket, insulated top, tights, and/or lightweight gaiters.
+Some other additions you might consider: arm warmers or a long-sleeved top, running gloves, rain jacket, insulated top, tights, and/or lightweight gaiters.
 My rule of thumb is to bring one more layer than I think I’ll need.
 I do this even for medium-length runs as long as I’m bringing a hydration pack where I can tuck a lightweight jacket.
 I have a Patagonia Houdini that I love for these friendlier runs.
-(It’s only a windbreaker–not waterproof!)
+(It’s only a windbreaker jacket–not waterproof!)
 Because it’s so-dang light, I can hardly justify not bringing it.

 Gear to Bring

 As far as what to carry with you, I bring slightly different gear depending on how long, remote, and risky the route is.
 Everyone does things a bit differently, but I find it helpful to know what others bring to see if they have an idea I haven’t thought of.
 With that in mind, here’s what I typically bring: